DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 ### Calling an API with iron-ajax

+> Make sure you have the [Chuck Norris Node API](https://github.com/auth0-blog/nodejs-jwt-authentication-sample) cloned and running so that the API is accessible on [http://localhost:3001](http://localhost:3001).

 We're going to call the API using HTML.
-The only JavaScript we'll write in this element is a simple handler to re-send the Ajax request and get a new quote when a button is clicked.
-Pretty cool, eh?
+The only JavaScript we need to write in this element will be a simple handler to re-send the Ajax request and get a new quote when a button is clicked.
+Pretty cool, huh?

-Below the closing `</style>` tag (we'll come back to styling shortly), add the following [iron-ajax](https://elements.polymer-project.org/elements/iron-ajax) element:
+Below the closing `</style>` tag (we'll come back to styling shortly), add the following `<iron-ajax>` element:

 ```html
 <iron-ajax